(Non-)Extendability of Abel-Jacobi Maps: Abel-Jacobi is a closed embedding for irreducible curves

 \begin{lemma} Let $C$ denote either the nodal or cuspidal cubic of Lemma $\ref{cubiccover}$.
 Then for any point $c_0 \in C^{\rm{sm}}(K)$, the Abel-Jacobi map $\iota_{C,c_0}$ is an isomorphism. \end{lemma}

-\begin{proof} We may assume that $K$ is algebraically closed.
+\begin{proof} We may assume that $K$ is algebraically closed and that $c_0 = [0:0:1]$ because $\mathrm{Aut}(C)$ acts transitively on $C^{\mathrm{sm}}(K)$.
 We first note that ${\rm{Aut}}(C)$ acts transitively on $C(K)$.
 Indeed, writing $C = \P^1/Z$ with $Z$ denoting either $\{0, 1\}$ or the the square of the maximal ideal at $0$, one can find automorphisms of $\P^1$ which fix $Z$ and send any $K$-point not in $Z$ to any other such point.
 Thus we may fix any $K$-point of $C$ that we wish -- say the point $\infty$ at infinity -- and take that as our $c_0$.
 The assertion of the lemma could be verified by a direct calculation, but we prefer the following approach.

 First we check that the Abel-Jacobi map separates points.
 If not, then there exist two distinct points $x, y \in C(K)$ and a rational function $f$ on $C$, regular and nonvanishing at the singular point, such that ${\rm{div}}(f) = [x]-[y]$.
 This then defines a morphism $f\colon C \rightarrow \P^1$ of degree $1$.
 Let $\pi\colon \P^1 \rightarrow C$ denote normalization.
 Then $f\circ\pi$ is an automorphism of $\P^1$.
 Letting $h$ denote its inverse and replacing $f$ by $h\circ f$, we obtain a map $f\colon C \rightarrow \P^1$ that is a left inverse to $\pi$.
 It follows that it is a right inverse on $C^{\rm{sm}}$, hence everywhere.
 Thus we obtain that $C \simeq \P^1$, a contradiction.
 So the Abel-Jacobi map does indeed separate points.